alexqfredrickson/lydia/README.md

 | name             |   type      | description  |
 | :---------------- | :----------- | :------------ |
 | workingDirectory | string      | a path to the root-level folder that lydia inspects |

+## special thanks

+to winlint-cli and delia (r.i.p.) - the C# and WPF versions of lydia that I frankensteined and deprecated to write this program